Free Cash Flow Calculator

 - — Stock price

 - — Market capitalization: Equity value, the result of multiplying the number of shares by the stock price.

 Of course, our amazing tool can also work as a free cash flow yield calculator.
 We invite you to try it and find out the investment recommendations we give accordingly to the result you get.

 How to calculate free cash flow?
 Real examples

 Now let's consider an example.
 Synnex Corporation is a US company whose core business is IT services and business process outsourcing.
 We will analyze it as per the FCF formula and get its FCF value and free cash flow yield.
 Theircontains all the information we need.

 Then, by using the free cash flow formula:

 So, Synnex, during the fiscal year of 2019, produced a free cash flow equivalent to 412,496,000 USD.

-Furthermore, we can calculate the free cash flow yield, but we will need:
+Furthermore, we can calculate the free cash flow yield, but we will need the following:

-Finally, none of the free cash flow definition matters if you buy a highly overpriced stock.
-Analysts tend to use discounted cash flow method to find out if the stock is cheap or not.
+Finally, none of the free cash flow definitions matters if you buy a highly overpriced stock.
+Analysts tend to use the discounted cash flow method to determine whether the stock is cheap.
 It is definitely more precise for valuing companies than EBITDA multiple for the reasons mentioned in this post; however, it is more time-consuming.
-As a consequence, investors shall decide to pursuit efficacy or efficiency, respectively.
+Consequently, investors shall decide to pursue efficacy or efficiency, respectively.